7th October, 2025

 Smoking should be carefully controlled and confined to a designated area, on or off-site.
 Do not smoke in areas of high fire risk or outside of any designated smoking areas.
 Dispose of matches and cigarette butts carefully.

 Hot works are a big fire risk.
-Control all hot works by a permit to work system to ensure that risk is adequately controlled.
-Hot work permits are issued to make sure than necessary checks are made before, during and after the work.
+Control all hot works with a permit to work system to ensure that the fire risk is adequately controlled.
+Hot work permits are issued to make sure that necessary checks are made before, during, and after the work.

-Ok, not exactly a fire prevention tip, since the fire will have already started if you're using an extinguisher.
-But used correctly, an extinguisher can put out a small fire, stop it spreading, growing and becoming a major emergency on your site.
+Ok, this is not exactly a fire prevention tip, since the fire will have already started if you're using an extinguisher.
+But used correctly, a fire extinguisher can put out a small fire, stop it spreading, growing, and becoming a major emergency on your site.

 Not sure about the different types of fire extinguishers?
 Download the free fire extinguishers toolbox talk and find out.

 Always have fire extinguishers readily to hand throughout the site.
-Make sure you have the right types of extinguishers suitable for the classes of fire that may occur, and that enough people are trained how to use them properly.
+Make sure you have the right type of fire extinguisher for your construction site, suitable for the classes of fire that may occur, and that enough people are trained how to use them properly.

 Put a fire and emergency plan in place.
 Make sure this forms part of the induction procedure for all site operatives, so people know what to do.